Definition of Carrying a Concealed Firearm

 The element of “ordinary sight” is not met, however, where all or part of a firearm is visible to officers and readily recognizable as a firearm.
 State v.
 Hodges, 305 So.
 3d 313 (Fla.
 3d DCA 2019)(citing Dorelus, 747 So.
 2d at 371-73; Quiroga v.
 State, 364 So.
 2d 47 (Fla.
 3d DCA 1978)(holding that concealment element was not met where the firearm was partially and readily visible to officers).

 The penalties for Carrying a Concealed Firearm in Florida are severe.
 The offense is generally classified as a third degree felony, punishable by up to 5 years in prison or 5 years of probation, and a $5,000 fine.

 The potential for significant incarceration in a concealed firearm case is real.
-Prosecutors in many judicial circuits will frequently begin negotiations with offers that range from 13 to 16 months Florida State Prison.
+Prosecutors in many judicial circuits will frequently begin negotiations with offers that include substantial jail or prison.